 NFT Digital Twinning is the Future for Luxury Brands

 NFT digital twins have become the next big play for luxury brands' adoption of blockchain technology.
-There are a number of ways through which brands tie these NFTs to their physical counterparts.
-Nike, for example, created a scavenger hunt with riddles and quests that eventually opened an NFT vault revealing a Nike CryptoKicks NFT.
+Discover how NFTs to their physical counterparts can unlock numerous benefits for retail businesses.

 NFT digital twins have become the next big play for luxury brands' adoption of blockchain technology.
 From Nike CryptoKicks to Breitling and Vacheron Constantin's ‘digital passports’ to Dolce & Gabbana’s Collezione Genesi—luxury brands are entering into the Web3 space thanks to utility-driven NFTs.

 NFT twins are identical digital versions of real-world objects that offer an extra level of value for brand enthusiasts and collectors.
 Amongst many benefits, having a digital twin widens the range of utility for products and can help manage the authentication process, in particular for luxury items.
 In this article, we’ll take a deeper look at the utility and benefits NFT Twins offer, and what this means for the future of luxury retail products.

 What are NFT Digital Twins?

 A 'digital twin' or 'redeem-and-retain NFT' is precisely what the name implies: a virtual version of something physical anchored on a blockchain.
 Within the blockchain realm, this refers to a real-world product, like sneakers, with a non-fungible token replica that continually offers you limited edition services and benefits.